Dassoo/PyCrop/README.md

 # PyCrop
 Images post-production app made in Python for Fondazione Giorgio Cini - Venezia (ARCHiVe Center)

+NOTE: There are 2 different versions of the app, according to your operating system (Linux/Windows).
+Both are still work in progress, especially the latter one.

 Required libraries:
  - OpenCV (cv2)
  - Pillow